 Edinburgh Itinerary 2 Days

-However, those aiming to get a sweeping overview of Scotland could also plan a 2 Days in Edinburgh Itinerary following Day 1 of our trip plan – and then taking an organized day trip to the Highlands on Day 2 – like this one!
+A simple way to plan an Edinburgh 2 Day Itinerary is to follow any two of our three days from above.
+However, those aiming to get a sweeping overview of Scotland could also plan a 2 Days in Edinburgh Itinerary following Day 1.
+Then take an organized day trip to the Highlands on Day 2 – like this one!

-Edinburgh Itinerary 4 Days
+Edinburgh in 4 Days

 Multi City Scotland Itineraries